How To Protect Yourself From Tech Support Scams (5 Examples)

 Delete any apps or files that the scammer had you download

-Consider backing up your important files and resetting your device to factory settings.
+Consider backing up important files and resetting your device to factory settings.

 Contact your bank or credit card issuer